twoBirds/twobirds/README.md

 - will be updated w/ new functionality as needed

 # History
-twoBirds was created 2006 by the [repo owner](http://frank.thuerigen.two-birds.ch) to be able to build a complex web application for an insurance company.
+twoBirds was created 2004 to be able to build a complex web application for an insurance company.
-It was first made public in 2007 ( [Ajaxian](http://ajaxian.com/archives/twobirds-lib-20-released) ), but had no impact then.
+It was first made public as V2 in 2006 ( [Ajaxian](http://ajaxian.com/archives/twobirds-lib-20-released) ).
-It stayed submerged for the next years, though it was constantly under development.
+It was constantly under development.

-In case of questions contact [me](http://frank.thuerigen.two-birds.ch).
+In case of questions contact [me](mailTo://frank_thuerigen@yahoo.de).